DICE-UNC/jargon/user-guide/reading.md

 Java provides an i/o library that defines standard input streams and random file operations.
 Jargon provides an implementation of Java i/o that communicates with an iRODS grid under the covers.
 These implementations are in the Jargon [core.pub.io](https://github.com/DICE-UNC/jargon/tree/master/jargon-core/src/main/java/org/irods/jargon/core/pub/io) package.
 In this package are several key classes and interfaces that allow reading of data from iRODS.
+The various i/o packages are created using the IRODSFileFactory which is described [here](irodsfilefactory.md).